Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- Brate has averaged 13 receiving yards per game in his two career matchups against the Eagles, 1.5 fewer than his over/under for Sunday's game.
+- Brate is averaging 13 receiving yards per game in two career matchups against the Eagles, 0.5 fewer than his receiving yards prop bet over/under for Sunday's game (13.5).

 - The Eagles have allowed 28 passing TDs this year (1.6 per game), ranking them 21st among NFL defenses.